gradio-app/gradio/client/js/README.md

 ## Usage

-The JavaScript Gradio Client exposes two named imports, `client` and `duplicate`.
+The JavaScript Gradio Client exposes two named imports, `Client` and `duplicate`.

-### `client`
+### `Client`

-The client function connects to the API of a hosted Gradio space and returns an object that allows you to make calls to that API.
+The Client function connects to the API of a hosted Gradio space and returns an object that allows you to make calls to that API.

 The simplest example looks like this: